RainbowwwYQ/InnovScraping_GoogleAPI/README.md

 - If the file name is different, please remember to edit it.
 - Please record how many URLs are removed if needed.
 - (Normally, the common websites should be removed at the step of scraping.)
+- You will get a file "GoogleAPI_cleaned.csv" as the results at this step.

+### Run the file "fuzzy_matching.py" to get the fuzzy scores.

+### Run the file "pick_up.py" to get the good-matching URLs.